 Amplification success and library quality

-All samples were successfully amplified with both pairs of primers and sequenced with Illumina MiSeq.
+All 98 samples were successfully amplified with both pairs of primers and sequenced with Illumina MiSeq.
 We obtained a total of 9,847,628 raw reads.
 After trimming with cutadapt the Malacostraca pair of primers (Deagle et al., 2005), we obtained 7,085,188 reads and 3,010,097 merged reads (84,97% of the raw data was merged).
 In the next step, we obtained 3,010,097 quality filtered reads, which resulted in 150,973 dereplicated unique sequences.
 Finally, after indel and chimera filtering, we obtained 31,691 ASVs, which were clustered in 1,147 OTUs (Fig.S1).
 In the case of the Chordata pair of primers, after trimming we obtained 321,240 reads which resulted in 20 OTUs, in which only 1 OTU with 3 reads was different from the OTU set obtained with the Malacostraca pair of primers.
-Thus, the sequences from this pair of primers were discarded, and only the reads of the Malacostraca pair of primers were retained for subsequent analyses.
-The 1,147 OTUs comprised 2,567,254 reads, from which 127,088 were discarded manually as they were considered as contaminants (not potential prey), 560,586 reads were considered as low quality assignment (query cover < 60% and percentage of identity < 75%), 1,371,994 reads did not match against Genbank and, 507,231 were considered as the reads of potential prey of the Westland petrels.
-These prey reads belonged to 79 OTUs (Table 1), and 17 samples has only unassigned or undetermined OTUs and, hence, were not used in the subsequent analyses.
+Thus, the sequences from the Chordata primers were discarded, and only the reads obtained with the Malacostraca pair of primers were retained for subsequent analyses.
+The 1,147 OTUs comprised 2,567,254 reads, from which 127,088 were discarded manually as they were considered as contaminants (not potential prey), 560,586 reads were considered as low-quality assignment (query cover < 60% and percentage of identity < 75%), 1,371,994 reads did not match against Genbank and, 507,231 were considered as the reads of potential prey of the Westland petrels.
+These prey reads belonged to 79 OTUs (Table 1), and 17 samples had only unassigned or undetermined OTUs and, hence, were not used in the subsequent analyses.
+We were not able to recover any additionnal assignment from MIDORI compared to those obtained from Genbank.
+Thus, this information was discarded.

 Characterization of the diet of P. westlandica

-Species richness estimation (using bootstrap) suggested that our sampling captured 89.2% of the total diversity of prey items within the diet of P. westlandica (Fig.S2).
+Species richness estimation (using bootstrap) suggested that our sampling captured 88.6% of the total diversity of prey items within the diet of P. westlandica (Fig.S2).
+The number of sequence reads per OTUs detected (Fig.S3) and the cumulative frequency of the OTUs detected (Fig.S4) are both measures of sequence depth, which was enough to characterize the diet of the Westland petrel.
 Out of the 79 OTUs recovered by metabarcoding, 24.02% (19 OTUs, 195,358 reads) were identified to species level, 29.11% (23 OTUs, 222,447 reads) were identified to genus level and 100% (56 OTUs, 316,587 reads) were identified to family level (Table 1).

 Globally, arthropods (crustaceans in this case) were the most common potential prey in the diet of Westland petrels.
 In total, they were present in 62.03% of the samples (FOO) and represented 45.57% of the sequences (RRA) and 65.82% of the OTUs.
 Actinopterygii (bony fish) were next, being present in 59.49% of the samples and comprising 42.13% of all sequences and 24.05% of all OTUs.
 Finally, cephalopods were present in 53.16% of the samples and made up 12.29% of the sequences and 10.12% of the OTUs (Fig.1).
 Within arthropods, talitrids (landhoppers and sandhoppers) were by far the most abundant taxa.
 They were present in 58.23% of the samples and made up 44.35% of the sequences.
 Other minor arthropod taxa were identified, such as the families Pilumnidae (pilumnid crabs) and Penaeidae (penaeid shrimps), among others (<1% total reads; Table 2).
 With the exception of four OTUs, which were identified to species level, arthropods were identified to family level.